Maltretieren/maltretieren.github.com/_posts/2014-11-02-ApiDoc-Generation.md

 {% endhighlight %}

 `grunt-to-markdown` acutally uses the [DMD library](https://github.com/75lb/dmd) to transform JSdoc output to markdown.
 If you wanted to customize the input to the `documentation.hbs` template your starting point would be [here](https://github.com/75lb/dmd/tree/master/partials).
-E.g. if you wanted to inject the documentation with a table of content you would replace {% raw %} {{> documentation}} {% endraw %} with  {% raw %} {{> main}} {% endraw %}.
+E.g. if you wanted to inject the documentation with a table of content you would replace {% raw %} {{> documentation}} {% endraw %} with  {% raw %} {{> main}} {% endraw %} in above example.
 You could also override partials by adding them to the  `tests/jsdoc2md/handlebars/partials/` directory as configured in the Gruntfiles.js as shown above.

 # JSdoc
 JSdoc is used to parse the JavaScript source files for comments.
 This could be done manually before committing by running the grunt task `jsdoc2md`.
 By the name of the task you can see that the plugin grunt-jsdoc-to-markdown is used to get the documentation in markdown.

 # Smartcomments
 I use smartcomments to prevent cluttering my code comments with `@param` annotations, but also to be sure that the documentation of atttributes passed into functions are always up to date.
-This is an optional task run by Travis during assembly and not pushed back into my repository.
-The way it works is go through the Javascript codes and where it doesn't find a comment it adds it.
+The way it works is going through the JavaScript codes and where it doesn't find a comment it adds it.
+This is an optional task run by Travis during assembly.
+Only the resulting ApiDoc file is commited back, not the modified JS files).
 It runs before running the JSdoc task.

 So, during Travis build I run the smartcomments generation command defined in `.travis.yml`:
 {% highlight ruby %}